HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/Set_up_OIDC_for_DX.md

 ## Reference

-For more information, refer to the open source repository [hclds-keycloak](https://github.com/HCL-TECH-SOFTWARE/hclds-keycloak).
+For more information about OIDC and Keycloak in HCL DX and HCL DS in general, refer to the open source repository [hclds-keycloak](https://github.com/HCL-TECH-SOFTWARE/hclds-keycloak).
 This repository contains Keycloak as a reference implementation of an Identity Provider (IdP) to serve as an internal validation tool for HCL Digital Solutions products.
 The goal of this repository is to provide a hands-on experience with common strategies, configurations, and solutions related to integrating IdPs using the OIDC authentication protocol.